 - Continue supporting Campus Safety Systems and the UH Police to sunset the existing 300 analog security cameras and replace them with digital models.

 - Continue partnering with the colleges and the Division of Research to support emerging IoT academic and research needs.

 - Continue supporting the IoT needs of University Parking and Transportation, Student Housing and Residential Life, Facilities Management and other units as needed.

-- Replace Tier 1 (building entrances) analog cameras with IP cameras in multiple buildings.
+- Replace analog security cameras with IP cameras.